Clear-eyed Vision, Level-headed Solutions For Georgians

 - Refusing to expand Medicaid so that rural Georgians can access healthcare.

 - Refusing to hold LIVE town halls so that all comers can ask questions and get answers.
-These telephone “town halls” are a pretext and a joke.
+Like most Republicans, Randy Robertson does not hold live town halls where all comers can get their questions asked and have answers.
+None of them do it.

-- Refusing to inform the citizens of what is going on in the Georgia Senate.
+- Refusing to inform the citizens of what is going on in the Georgia Senate except maybe to preferred groups and to his donors.
+Excuse me, but he represents all of the citizens of this District.

-- Refusing to work towards improving our state’s educational system to raise our ratings out of the cellar
+- Refusing to work towards improving our state’s educational system to raise our ratings out of the cellar, but he works to do things for law enforcement, put more guns on the street, and take the rights of women away.

 - Refusing to do anything to plan for the expansion of responsible job creation in our district.

 Our current State Senator has been MIA except for photo ops for four years.
 It’s time to get somebody in that office who will work for the people of District 29.
+Our people who live in rural areas want and need access to healthcare that is readily available especially for maternal and pediatric care.
+Georgia ranks #4 in MATERNAL DEATHS and #1 in INFANT AND PEDIATRIC DEATHS.
+That is just unacceptable.
+We have to form a network that will be a safety net for these people.
+Our schools are NOT improving.
+We’re #36 out of 50 in the nation.
+That needs to change if we want to attract industry.
+We need an individual in that office who knows healthcare.
+I do because I have 25 years of experience in the field part of it as a manager.
+I know something about computer systems and education/training.
+I have far more relevant experience for the needs that this District has than my opponent.
+I am ready for this job.
 I’m ready to do that.
 I want to listen to you and find out what your priorities are.
 Then I am going to take that information to Atlanta and see if I can make it happen for you.
 Rural Georgians have waited long enough.
 It’s time for a woman to clean up this mess.
 Elect me to State Senate District 29.

 - Proudly listed by Moms Demand Actions as a Gun Sense Candidate